irena-flextool/flextool/docs/how_to.md

 ## How to create a multi-year model

 A multi-year model is constructed from multiple periods, each presenting one year.
 In the example case, each year is otherwise the same, but the demand is increasing in the *west* `node`.
 This means that all periods can use the same timeblockset *5weeks* from the same timeline *y2020*, but one can also make separate timelines for each year, if data is available for this.
 The `inflow` time series are scaled to match the value in `annual_flow` that is mapped for each period.
 The model is using the `inflow_method` *scale_to_annual* in order to achieve this (default is *use_original* that would not perform scaling).
-There should also be a `discount_rate` parameter set for the `model` object *flexTool* if something else than the model default of 5% (0.05 value) is to be used.
+There should also be a `discount_rate` parameter set for the `model` entity *flexTool* if something else than the model default of 5% (0.05 value) is to be used.

 ![Multi-year inflow](./multi_year_inflow.PNG)